 - Let the batter rest for 15-20 minutes at room temperature before scooping and baking.
 This thickens the batter and allows the baking powder to activate.
 (I’ve even left batter out up to an hour before baking with no discernible difference in the end product!)

-- Only use every other muffin cup (see photo below) – meaning for 6 muffins, you’d use a 12-cup muffin tin.
+- Only use every other muffin cup (see photos above) – meaning for 6 muffins, you’d use a 12-cup muffin tin.
 This allows for better air flow around the muffins and lets them rise higher.

 - Bake at 425 degrees F for 5 minutes, then reduce oven temperature to 350 degrees F WITHOUT opening the door and bake for another 14-16 minutes.
 The initial blast of high heat activates the chemical leavening reaction in the muffins and allows them to rise super tall, and the subsequent gradual reduction in heat allows their structure to set before they are removed from the oven.